dildeolupbiten/TkAccount/README.md

 As you see this frame contains a checkbutton which is the left of the frame.
 We could delete this frame via selecting this frame then pressing the minus button.

 First, we should select the **Product Category**.
 Selecting the **Product Category** will change the values of the **Product Name**.
 Then, we should select the **Product Name**.
 After selected the **Product Name**, the **Unit Price** of this product would be inserted to the **Unit Price** entry.
 And the state of this entry is readonly.
 Then we should write the **Number Of Products** that the customer is ordered.
-If the value that is written to this entry is greater than the **Number Of Products** of the stocks in the database, we would receive a warning message like below and the entry field would be cleared.
+If the value that is written to this entry is greater than the **Number Of Products** of the stock in the database, we would receive a warning message like below and the entry field would be cleared.

 ![img16](https://user-images.githubusercontent.com/29302909/98690583-247dae80-237e-11eb-8389-9ef9fd05ad04.png)